-Are you fed up of Shutting down and turning on your Macbook every time you use it?
-This can be very time consuming and irritating at times when you need instant access to a particular file and you are running late and you have to complete the slow process of turning on your Macbook.
+Are you fed up with Shutting down and turning on your Macbook every time you use it?
+This can be very time consuming and irritating when you need instant access to a particular file, you are running late, and you must complete the slow process of turning on your Macbook.
 And is this even healthy for your Macbook?
 To be shut down instantly after you are done with work and then continue to be used instantly after being Turned on.

-So scheduling your Mac to sleep and wake can prove useful for many of the above-stated reasons.
-But many of the users are also concerned about the power Mac uses in sleep mode.
-The truth is that most of the power is consumed when our screen is awake and when our Mac is on sleep mode very little power is consumed.
-It doesn’t take much time to run the updates and index files, it’s only a few minutes.
+So scheduling your Mac to sleep and wake can prove helpful for many of the above-stated reasons.
+But many users are also concerned about the power Mac uses in sleep mode.
+The truth is that most of the power is consumed when our screen is awake and when our Mac is on sleep mode, very little power is consumed.
+It doesn’t take much time to run the updates and index files; it’s only a few minutes.

-By scheduling your Mac to sleep you can actually see a difference in performance. your Mac will become faster and load fast.
-And setting up a wake-up time on your Mac will make things very easy for you as to when you arrive at your office you will find your mac on and you can easily start right off to work than wasting any time.
+By scheduling your Mac to sleep, you can see a difference in performance. your Mac will become faster and load fast.
+And setting up a wake-up time on your Mac will make things very easy for you when you arrive at your office; you will find your mac on, and you can quickly start right off to work than wasting any time.

-Follow the steps below to Setup Wake, Shutdown, Sleep and Restart time on your Mac
+Follow the steps below to set up Wake, Shutdown, Sleep and Restart times on your Mac.

-We have listed some very useful steps below which will lead you thoroughly through the process of scheduling your Mac to sleep and wake up.
+We have listed some handy steps below that will lead you thoroughly through scheduling your Mac to sleep and wake up.

 2. A new window will open.
 Then click on the Energy Saver option on the menu.
-If you are unable to locate it, then type energy saver in the search box and it will appear.
+If you cannot locate it, type energy saver in the search box, and it will appear.
 Then click on it.

 3. A new window will appear.
-Now click on Schedule which is located on the lower right corner of the window.
+Now click on Schedule, located in the window’s lower right corner.

-4. After you click on Schedule a small window will pop up, displaying the startup/wake and sleep checkboxes.
-As you can see on the image below, we have scheduled the startup/wake for 7:00 AM and Sleep on 10:00 PM.
-You can set either or both according to your own preferences.
-You can also choose the days you want your mac to wake or sleep accordingly.
+4. After you click on Schedule, a small window will pop up, displaying the startup/wake and sleep checkboxes.
+As shown in the image below, we have scheduled the startup/wake for 7:00 AM and Sleep on 10:00 PM.
+You can set either or both according to your preferences.
+You can also choose the days you want your mac to wake or sleep.